GameServerManagers/LinuxGSM-Docs/FAQ.md

 The script cannot write to the server because there is no disk space available on your server.
 Free up some space to resolve.

+ulimit SteamCMD startup error

+    ./steamcmd.sh: line 17: ulimit: open files: cannot modify limit: Operation not permitted

+Some users may get a ulimit error (no permission/cannot open file) while script is starting up.
+This error caused by a low setting of the -n parameter (number of file descriptors) of ulimit.
+Some servers forbid increasing ulimit values after startup (or beyond a limit set by root).
+This can be fixed by changing the file descriptor number ulimit:

+    ulimit -n 2048

 Can you create a server script for a [insert name] game server?
 ===============================================================